Kamila Barbosa

 Kamila Barbosa Vito da Silva (born 13 September 1988) is a Brazilian freestyle wrestler.
 She is a two-time bronze medalist at the Pan American Wrestling Championships.
 She also represented Brazil at the Pan American Games in 2015 and in 2019.

 Career

+Barbosa competed in the women's 48 kg event at the 2015 Pan American Games held in Toronto, Canada.
+She was eliminated in her first match by Yusneylys Guzmán of Cuba.
+A few months later, she competed in her event at the 2015 World Wrestling Championships held in Las Vegas, United States.